PhilipOakley/msysgit/README.md

 Consequently, MSys ships with a POSIX layer (based on an old version of Cygwin) that is only used by the Bash and Perl, but not by anything compiled within that environment.

+# Developing on MsysGit

+Development of Msysgit is done onto the master branch.
+The team's development work flow is to use merging rebases so that rebased branches will fast-forward.

+Issues [on the Issue tracker] and Pull Requests are copied to the mailing list to aid review.

 # Further information

 For more information and documentation, please have a look and enhance our [Wiki](https://github.com/msysgit/msysgit/wiki).